 After mastering the fundamentals, the pace quickens, and we move straight into an introduction to policy gradient methods.
 We cover the REINFORCE algorithm, and use it to teach an artificial intelligence to land on the moon in the lunar lander environment from the Open AI gym.
 Next we progress to coding up the one step actor critic algorithm, to again beat the lunar lander.

 With the fundamentals out of the way, we move on to our harder projects: implementing deep reinforcement learning research papers.
-We will start with Deep Deterministic Policy Gradients, which is an algorithm for teaching robots to excel at a variety of continuous control tasks.
+We will start with Deep Deterministic Policy Gradients (DDPG), which is an algorithm for teaching robots to excel at a variety of continuous control tasks.
+DDPG combines many of the advances of Deep Q Learning with traditional actor critic methods to achieve state of the art results in environments with continuous action spaces.

-Finally, we implement a state of the art artificial intelligence algorithm: Twin Delayed Deep Deterministic Policy Gradients.
-This algorithm sets a new benchmark for performance in robotic control tasks, and we will demonstrate world class performance in the Bipedal Walker environment from the Open AI gym.
+Next, we implement a state of the art artificial intelligence algorithm: Twin Delayed Deep Deterministic Policy Gradients (TD3).
+This algorithm sets a new benchmark for performance in continuous robotic control tasks, and we will demonstrate world class performance in the Bipedal Walker environment from the Open AI gym.
+TD3 is based on the DDPG algorithm, but addresses a number of approximation issues that result in poor performance in DDPG and other actor critic algorithms.

 By the end of the course, you will know the answers to the following fundamental questions in Actor-Critic methods: